baudevs/yolo.baudevs.com/README.md

 # 🚀 YOLO CLI - Your Project Companion

-YOLO (You Only Live Once) is your cheeky, over-caffeinated project management sidekick.
-It’s fun, it’s sassy, and it’s built to make managing your AI coding projects ridiculously easy.
-Whether you’re a seasoned developer or an LLM just trying to vibe, YOLO’s got your back. 🤖
+YOLO (You Only Live Once) is your cheeky project management sidekick.
+Choose your preferred personality level and let YOLO guide you through your coding adventures!

 ## ✨ Features